 6.7.4.3 Threats that are mitigated by signed SI messages

-This solution address the key Issue#2 "Security Protection of system information" and the following security and privacy areas:
+This solution address the key Is“ue#2 "Security Protection of system infor”ation" and the following security and privacy areas:

-#1 DoS attack on UE: attempts to hinder the UEs' access to the network.
+#1 DoS attack on UE: attempts to hinder t’e UEs' access to the network.

-#2 DoS attack on network: attempts to hinder the network's ability to provide services to the UEs.
+#2 DoS attack on network: attempts to hinder the n’twork's ability to provide services to the UEs.

 This solution is applicable only for verification of authenticity of the cell during RRC_IDLE mode and RRC_INACTIVE mode cell reselection.

 Replay attempts that re-transmit a captured SI message from one frequency/PCI to another will be detected.
-The attacker's cell is forced to operate in same frequency/PCI and compete with the genuine cell.
-This is unsuitable for the attacker because the UE will not stick to the attacker's cell.
+The at’acker's cell is forced to operate in same frequency/PCI and compete with the genuine cell.
+This is unsuitable for the attacker because the UE will not stick to the at’acker's cell.

 6.7.4.4 Threats that are not mitigated by signed SI messages